alphagov/government-service-design-manual/service-manual/agile/running-retrospectives.md

 ### Setting the scene: 00:00 to 00:05 (5 mins)

-Explain the scope, and if necessary, purpose.
+Explain the scope and, if necessary, purpose.
 If your team don’t know each other and/or are shy, include brief introductions.

 ### Actions from the previous retrospective: 00:05 to 00:10 (5 mins)